 A STA that supports autonomous reporting of BSS color collision shall set dot11AutonomousBSSColorCollisionReportingImplemented to true.

 A non-AP HE STA that supports autonomous reporting of BSS color collision may send a color collision report to its associated AP when it detects that color collision has occurred.
-The STA shall declare that a color collision has occurred if it receives[#16617] an MPDU with at least three Address fields in the MAC header and with the same color as its associated BSS in which none of the Address fields match the BSSID of the BSS that the STA is associated with, or any of the other BSSs in the same multiple BSSID set or co-located BSSID set to which its BSS belongs.
+The STA shall declare that a color collision has occurred if it receives, on its associated AP’s operating channel,[#16617] an MPDU with at least three Address fields in the MAC header and with the same color as its associated BSS in which none of the Address fields match the BSSID of the BSS that the STA is associated with, or any of the other BSSs in the same multiple BSSID set or co-located BSSID set to which its BSS belongs.

 The HE STA's autonomous report shall include BSS color information of all OBSSs that the STA is able to detect frames from in order to help its associated AP select a new non-overlapping BSS color when the AP decides to switch to a different BSS color.